chenasraf/express-otp/README.md

 ### Authenticate a user

 To lock any endpoint behind authentication, use the provided `authenticate()` middleware.
 If the user provided the token by your specified method, the user is injected into the request.

+If you specified `tokenForm` as true or your own function, a missing token will trigger that form to be responded to the user.

 Otherwise, an error will be chained to the next middleware.
 You can make it respond immediately with an error by using `errorResponse` option.

+You can pass options to the `authenticate()` method to override options from the top-level call, for example setting a custom error response, or token form page.

 Further requests will still need to be validated with a correct token.
 The authentication state will **not be saved in memory** between sessions - that is up to you to implement (if necessary).